vineethjkatti-tech/carnival-game/README.md

 For each wrong answer you lose a life

+# Themes Used:

+**1. Corporate Burnout VS Carnival**: This game contrasts between cold, bluntness and logical with illogical, imaginary and creative.
+**2. The Anti-Logical Approach**: "_Every answer is not logical"_.
+Sometimes the answer might not make sense at all.
+So, be careful while answering the riddles
+**3. Joker as the Other Side**: The joker here is not another character but the repressed and indifferent version of the user himself.
+**4. The Abstract Shift**: Moving from loud, frantic neon arcade lights to a quiet, stark white screen with falling pixel-snow **represents** stillness and **catharsis**(ending).

 # Tech Stack
 Unlike traditional games, this game uses _html_, _css_ for styling, and _js_ for backend.